Method-Security/methodk8s/docs/docs/ingress.md

 # Ingress

-The `methodk8s ingress` family of commands provide information about an cluster's ingresses.
+The `methodk8s ingress` family of commands provide information about a cluster's ingresses.

 ## Enumerate